-- 8.16 Where a Member in Public Practice enters into an arrangement to receive a Contingent Fee for Insolvency Services, the Member shall obtain approval from the Approving Body prior to commencement of Professional Services after having disclosed the following information: - (a) details of the arrangement including the nature of the contingency and how achievement of the contingency will be assessed; - (b) the Member's remuneration in the event the contingency is or is not achieved; - (c) when the Member's remuneration is expected to be drawn; and - (d) except in the case of an Appointment as a Controller, why the arrangement to receive a Contingent Fee is in the best interest of the creditors.
+- (e) the appropriateness of the amount of the proposed Contingent Fee in relation to the nature of the Administration and the risk associated with the task to be undertaken. - 8.18 Where a Member in Public Practice enters into an arrangement to receive a Contingent Fee for Insolvency Services, the Member shall obtain approval from the Approving Body prior to commencement of Professional Services after having disclosed the following information: - (a) details of the arrangement including the nature of the contingency and how achievement of the contingency will be assessed; - (b) the Member's Professional Fees in the event the contingency is or is not achieved; - (c) when the Member's Professional Fees are expected to be drawn; and - (d) except in the case of an Appointment as a Controller, why the arrangement to receive a Contingent Fee is in the best interest of the creditors.